open-policy-agent/opa/docs/docs/envoy/debugging.md

 ### Benchmarking Queries

 The `opa bench` command evaluates a Rego query multiple times and reports metrics.
 You can also profile your polices using `opa eval` to understand expression evaluation time.
-More information on improving policy performance can be found [here](https://www.openpolicyagent.org/docs/policy-performance).
+More information on improving policy performance can be found [in the Policy Performance documentation](https://www.openpolicyagent.org/docs/policy-performance).

 ### Analyzing Decision Logs